prismlabs-tech/prismsdk-ios/README.md

    - Click Add Other and then Add Files
    - Choose the PrismSDK XCFramework file and click Open
 3. Change the Embed option next to the framework to Do Not Embed

+## License

+This project is licensed under the Prismlabs License - see the LICENSE file for details.